Brené Brown

-Casandra Brené Brown (born November 18, 1965) is an American professor, lecturer, author, and podcast host.
-Brown is known in particular for her research on shame, vulnerability, and leadership, and for her widely viewed TEDx talk in 2010.
-Since then she has written six number-one New York Times bestselling books, hosts two podcasts, and has filmed a lecture for Netflix as well as a series about her latest book, Atlas of the Heart on HBO Max.

-Brown holds the Huffington Foundation's Brené Brown Endowed Chair at the University of Houston's Graduate College of Social Work and is a visiting professor in management at McCombs School of Business at the University of Texas at Austin.
+Casandra Brené Brown is an American academic and podcaster who is the Huffington Foundation's Brené Brown Endowed Chair at the University of Houston's Graduate College of Social Work and a visiting professor in management at the McCombs School of Business in the University of Texas at Austin.

+Brown is known for her work on shame, vulnerability, and leadership, and for her widely viewed 2010 TEDx talk.
+She has written six number-one New York Times bestselling books and hosted two podcasts on Spotify.

+She appears in the 2019 documentary Brené Brown: The Call to Courage on Netflix.
+In 2022, HBO Max released a documentary series based on her book Atlas of the Heart.

 Early life and education

-Brown was born on November 18, 1965, in San Antonio, Texas, where her parents Charles Arthur Brown and Casandra Deanne Rogers had her baptized in the Episcopal Church.
-She is the eldest of four children.
-Her family then moved to New Orleans.
+Brown is the eldest of four children.
+Her family lives in New Orleans, Louisiana.

-Brown completed a Bachelor of Social Work degree at the University of Texas at Austin in 1995, followed by a Master of Social Work degree in 1996, and a Doctor of Philosophy degree in social work at the University of Houston in 2002.
+Brown completed a Bachelor of Social Work degree at the University of Texas at Austin in 1995, a Master of Social Work degree in 1996, and a Doctor of Philosophy degree in social work at the University of Houston Graduate School of Social Work in 2002.